The Creation of Man

 An important point here is that both male and female share this similar "essence" as spiritual beings, higher than animals, eternal like God.
 There will be some differences as to form and role which will be given later but the essence is the same.

 This is the general description of the creation of man and the placement of where this act fits into the sequence of the six days of creation.
-Later Moses will telescope into the details of this creation and what happens to man.
+Later, Moses will telescope into the details of this creation and what happens to man at this point.
 No more explanations are given about the birds, stars, etc. After this description of the six days of creation the narrative will shift to tell the story of man, his fall and how God saved him.

 God's Charge to Man